How to Easily Convert Degrees to Radians (and Radians to Degrees)

 Degrees, Defined

-The degree, in this context, is a unit we can use to measure angles.
+The degree, in this context, is a unit we can use for measuring angles.
+They're also sometimes referred to as degree of arc, arc degree, or arcdegree.
 On paper, degrees are represented by the degree symbol, which looks like this: °

 So instead of writing "18 degrees," you could simply write "18°."